Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Your annual diabetes foot check

+Everyone with diabetes should have an annual foot check.
 Your foot check is part of your annual review, which means you should have it as part of your diabetes care and it's free on the NHS.
 This is because you’re more likely to have serious foot problems and these can lead to amputations.

-Diabetes leads to 184 amputations a week.
+Diabetes leads to 184 leg, toe or foot amputations a week.

 That's 26 amputations a day and 1 amputation every hour.
 Going to your foot checks and knowing the signs to look out for could prevent this from happening.

-What happens at your foot check
+What happens are your foot check

 • Have you ever had any foot problems or wounds?